MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 description: Learn how to use Azure rest with Azure Command Line (CLI).
 manager: jasongroce
 author: daphnemamsft
-ms.author: dbradish
+ms.author: daphnema
-ms.date: 11/21/2023
+ms.date: 01/19/2024
 ms.topic: conceptual
 ms.service: azure-cli
 ms.tool: azure-cli
 ms.custom: devx-track-azurecli
-keywords: azure service principal, create service principal azure, create service principal azure cli
 ---

 # Use the Azure REST API with Azure Command Line Interface (CLI)

 [Representational State Transfer (REST) APIs](/rest/api/gettingstarted/#components-of-a-rest-api-requestresponse) are service endpoints that support different sets of HTTP operations (or methods).
-These HTTP methods allow you to perform different actions for your service's resources which cannot be performed with regular Azure CLI commands.
-It should be noted however, that `az rest` is not meant to replace any existing [Azure CLI command](/cli/azure/use-cli-effectively).
+These HTTP methods allow you to perform different actions for your service's resources.
+The `az rest` command should only e used when an existing [Azure CLI command](/cli/azure/use-cli-effectively) isn't available.

-In order to demonstrate how to use the Azure REST API with Azure CLI, you can walkthrough the following tutorial in which you learn how to create and update your Azure Container Registry (ACR).
-The [Azure Container Registry](/azure/container-registry/container-registry-intro) is a managed registry service that allows you to create and maintain Azure container registries, in order to store and manage your container images and related artifacts.
+Upon completion of this article, you will know how to use the PUT, PATCH, GET, POST, and DELETE HTTP requests to manage your Azure Container Registry resources.
+The [Azure Container Registry](/azure/container-registry/container-registry-intro) is a managed registry service that allows you to create and maintain Azure container registries that store container images and related artifacts.

-By walking through this tutorial, you learn how to utilize the HTTP methods: PUT, PATCH, GET, POST, and DELETE to manage your Azure Container Registry resources.

 ## Prerequisites